yoondoong/altStackWorkshop/README.md

 ![finished_frontend](images/events.png)

 ## Part 2: Backend
 You thought you were done, didn't you.
-Now we want to connect our events page to a backend so that we can create a permanent cs52 events page.
+However, when you reload the page, your event disappears!
+So, we want to connect our page to a backend so that we can create permanent CS52 events.
 First, a little bit about Flask and what we did for this workshop..

 ## Flask